Dallas Work Injury Doctors for Shoulder Pain

 According to the Bureau of Labor Statistics, shoulder injuries account for 13 percent of musculoskeletal disorders reported by injured workers – and that the average worker with a shoulder injury misses 21 days of work while recovering.
 Generally, across the United States, an estimated 7.5 million Americans visited their doctor or an emergency room due to shoulder pain.

-At Work Injury MD, we understand both the severity and the seriousness of shoulder injuries, from simple sprains and strains to fractures and dislocations.
-Not only do we offer a full range of compassionate medical care for all workers with shoulder conditions, we are also very familiar with the process of recovering from a work injury while collecting the appropriate documentation to file a workers’ compensation claim, either through the Department of Labor or through the Texas workers’ compensation program.
+At Work Injury MD, our Dallas work injury doctors understand both the severity and the seriousness of shoulder injuries, from simple sprains and strains to fractures and dislocations.
+Not only do we offer a full range of compassionate medical care for all workers such conditions, we are also very familiar with the process of recovering from a work injury while collecting the appropriate documentation to file a workers’ compensation claim, either through the Department of Labor or through the Texas workers’ compensation program.

 - Postal workers

 - Registered nurses

 - Compliance officers

 Our board-certified work injury physician approaches each injury with the same care and thoroughness in which he:

 - Listens to the detailed story of the work injury.

 - Analyzes the results of the exam and tests.

 - Makes a diagnosis.